A gun in the face: Davos ploy to reshape refugee debate

 “It’s more effective now, the message,” said Sally Begbie, director of Hong Kong-based Crossroads Foundation.
 “We bring it to Davos because there are people making policy here.
 We want to give them a brief opportunity to step in a refugee’s shoes.”

-Summit organisers have also included refugees in the main programme — a long-term resident of a Kenyan refugee camp is a co-chair this year.
+Summit organizers have also included refugees in the main program — a long-term resident of a Kenyan refugee camp is a co-chair this year.
 But beyond Davos, refugee groups say doors are closing, especially in Europe.

 Among asylum-seekers who managed to reach Europe before the ports closed, many have found work but others are finding it increasingly difficult.
 In Italy, the government has made a new law making it harder for asylum-seekers to get work.